 The state of Madre de Dios in southeastern Peru is spectacularly rich in biodiversity.
 Located almost entirely within the Amazon rainforest, this area is home to river otters, anteaters, colorful parrots, spider monkeys, anacondas, jaguars, and other exotic creatures.
 In Madre de Dios’s largest national park, more than 800 species of birds and 200 species of mammals can be found.
 In just one area of the park, more than 1,300 butterfly species have been counted.

 For most of its history, Madre de Dios has been lucky to escape the development pressures destroying other areas of the Amazon.
 But suddenly, this relatively pristine rainforest faces a new threat: gold mining.
-As gold prices have soared in recent years, gold miners have been flocking to Madre de Dios in ever greater numbers.
+As gold prices have soared in recent years, gold miners have been flocking to Madre de Dios.
 There are now at least 40,000 gold miners working in the Madre de Dios rainforest.
 Most of them mine informally, without legal permission and without following basic labor or environmental standards.

 All of this new gold mining has led to devastating social and environmental consequences.
 Deforestation rates in the Madre de Dios region have risen six-fold.
 Toxic mercury, used by gold miners to isolate gold, is being spewed into the air and water – and being breathed in by the gold miners themselves.
 Particularly disturbing are the reports of human trafficking in gold mining boomtowns.
 This month, police raided 60 houses of prostitution in Madre de Dios, freeing 293 women and girls from sexual slavery.
 The youngest girl was 13 years old.